acampergue/acampergue.github.io/README.md

 * Set up and automated a documentation tool using Antora, Asciidoc, and Github Actions.
 * Participated in various workshops aimed at improving CI/CD processes globally.
+* Participated in the creation of training materials.

 ## 2018-2020 - Senior DevOps Engineer - _Onpex (Munich)_